 2013 Public Comment Period

 In 2013, SASB invited individuals and organizations to comment on an exposure draft of the original Conceptual Framework.
-The objective of the public consultation was to develop an improved Conceptual Framework that provides a sound foundation for the development of SASB’s sustainability accounting standards.
+The objective of the public consultation was to develop an improved Conceptual Framework that provided a sound foundation for the development of SASB’s sustainability accounting standards.
 The end of the 45-day comment period on SASB’s original Conceptual Framework was July 27, 2013.
-Review the comments on the exposure draft along with SASB’s responses.